 Come aboard the historic Grand Canyon Railway for a comfortable train trip that will wow grandchildren.
 The journey travels through time between the Old West town of Williams, Arizona and the rim of the majestic Grand Canyon.
 Now in its 100th year of thrilling railfans, Engine 4960 has been recommissioned for special trips in summer 2023.

 Until I met my husband, I had never heard of anyone riding a train.
-I don’t mean riding a train to get somewhere, but riding it for the sheer pleasure; such as taking a weekend trip to Chicago and never going to The Art Institute.
-He never got off the train to stop for Chicago-style pizza.
+I don’t mean riding a train to get somewhere, but riding it for the sheer pleasure.
+Imagine my husband taking a weekend trip to Chicago and never going to The Art Institute.
+He never got off the train to stop for Chicago-style pizza!
 Needless to say, this came as quite a surprise to me.

 The Secret World of Railfans